iamhatesz/iamhatesz.github.io/_posts/2022-11-04-testing-unknown-applications.markdown

 tags: ["python", "selenium", "webdriver", "bidi", "talk"]
 ---

-You can find the code and examples [here](https://github.com/iamhatesz/pyconpl-2022).
+You can find the code and examples from the talk I gave at PyConPL 2022 [here](https://github.com/iamhatesz/pyconpl-2022).

 Unfortunately, the video of my talk is still missing on the organizers' YouTube channel.